wang-q/pgr/tests/bbtools/Lambda/README.md

     ihist=merge4.ihist.txt threads=1 strict k=81 extend2=80 rem overwrite
 ```

-The output is byte-identical to `pgr fq merge ... --strict --no-make-vector
+The output is byte-identical to `anchr fq merge ... --strict --no-make-vector
 --extend2 80 --rem` (merged, unmerged, and ihist).
 Key semantics: BBMerge
 snapshots the pre-extension reads and restores them for unmerged output;
 `lengthSum` for the rem acceptance rule is the *unextended* length; the